-Recommendation: We recommend that the City implement procedures for adequate review of financial information to ensure that deferred inflows and outflows of resources related to OPEB, loan receivables, and unearned revenue are properly stated and reflected in the financial statements.
+Recommendation: We recommend that the City implement procedures for adequate review of financial information to ensure that deferred inflows and outflows of resources related to OPEB and pension, transfers, claims liability, and capital assets are properly stated and reflected in the financial statements.

 Current Status: The City did not implement proper procedures.
-See current year finding 2021-001.